Zináparo: History

 Zináparo is a Chichimeca name which means "obsidian place" even though it can be translated to "place of doctors".
-It was a preHispanic population, and it was first recognized by the Spanish government in 1613.
+It was a pre-Hispanic population, and it was first recognized by the Spanish government in 1613.
 In 1822, Zináparo was a community of muleteers and farmers.
 In 1863, it became a municipality, being added to La Piedad district.
 In 1894, it lost its municipal status under a territorial law issued that year.
 In 1903, it was recognized by Michoacán's government as a municipality once again.